zod799/Float-Labels/README.md

 # Float-Labels
 Form float labels using angular directives, es2015, and jquery.
-This was the first draft of code that I used for a Project at Cord Blood Registry.
+This was the first final draft of code that I used for a Project at Cord Blood Registry.

 The babel folder and file is the uncompiled es2015 javascript code.
 Just used 'Let'